BioSURE COVID-19 ANTIBODY SELF TEST

 Does the test always work?

 No, there is a small chance (less than 1% with all the lateral flow devices) that the test will not work.
-If this is the case, please contact Customer Service on 02036770009 and we will send you a new test free of charge.
+If this is the case, please contact Customer Service and we will send you a new test free of charge.

 How accurate is the test?